betagouv/ilos/docs/documentation/providers/custom.md

 # Usage

-Add provider in constructor dependencies using Ilos IOC.
+Add provider in constructor using Ilos IOC.